(Header image: Archaeological dig in Huaca, Colorado, with Professor Ed Swenson. Photo by Prof. Swenson.)

 At UTM, archaeologists David Smith and Gary Crawford conduct research on prehistoric and early historic peoples of Ontario.
 Tracy Rogers is a forensic anthropologist whose research interests involve the identification of unknown skeletal remains, with a particular focus on methods of assessing sex, age-at-death and ancestry/biogeographical origin of the deceased.
 Tracey Galloway‘s research focuses on chronic disease risk and the reduction of the impact of chronic disease through applied and health policy research to reduce health inequities and promote health system improvement in northern Canadian Indigenous populations.

-At UTSC, Joyce Parga studies the social and sexual behaviour of the ring-tailed lemur (Lemur catta) on St St. Catherines Island, Georgia, USA.
-Mary Silcox researches Primate evolution, with a particular focus on fossil evidence for primate origins, and the anatomy and evolution of close relatives to primates.
+At UTSC, Mary Silcox researches Primate evolution, with a particular focus on fossil evidence for primate origins, and the anatomy and evolution of close relatives to primates.

 On the St. George campus, Susan Pfeiffer conducts research on paleoanthropology in southern Africa, while Shawn Lehman conducts primate research on Madagascar.
 Janice Boddy studies gender, symbolism and cultural meaning, religion and women’s culture in East Africa, and especially Arabic-speaking Sudan.
 Dan Sellen researches infant nutrition and health in East Africa (he also works in Asia.)